How to fight scam attempts

-Now that services have increasingly become digital, the significance of good information security skills and services is highlighted – they reduce the risk of being exposed to different kinds of scams and malware.
+As services become increasingly digital, the importance of good security skills and services will become more important - reducing the risk of exposure to scams and malware.

 There are many ways to try to get hold of other people's personal data and money.
 Criminals are constantly inventing new and trickier ways of phishing.
 Some of them target a large number of people at a time, while others are tailored to a particular person.